GameTek: Downfall and closure

 In 1996, GameTek scaled down its publishing activities, turning most of that aspect of its business over to Philips.
-GameTek filed for bankruptcy in December 1997, citing development delays and disappointing sales, and went out of business in July 1998.
-Most of the company's assets were acquired by Take-Two Interactive in 1997.
+Philips' interactive unit subsequently went defunct in 1997, leaving the company's future in limbo.
+GameTek filed for Chapter 11 bankruptcy on December 3, 1997, citing development delays and disappointing sales; mainly from the title Robotech: Crystal Dreams; the publisher went out of business in July 1998.